Hundreds of 'rare' koalas feared dead in Australian bushfire | DW | 30.10.2019

 The fire is thought to have been sparked by a lightning strike on Saturday near Port Macquarie, some 400 kilometers (248 miles) north of Sydney, igniting a fire that has scorched over 2,000 hectares (4,942 acres) of prime koala habitat the last three days.

-Koala Hospital Macquarie said there could be an almost 60% koala mortality rate in the last three days as a result of the fire.
+The koala organization said up to 60% koalas in the area may have been killed in the last three days as a result of the fire.

-"The fire will continue to burn throughout the night, however there are significant resources in the area protecting properties," New South Wales Rural Fire Service announced Wednesday.

 Read more: Germany: Endangered turtle dove is 2020 bird of the year